pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 <a href="#heading--list-block-device-tags"><h4 id="heading--list-block-device-tags">List block device tags</h4></a>

 There is no explicit way to list all block device tags in the UI; see the [MAAS CLI](insert link) for a more comprehensive procedure.

-You can list all storage links (block device and partition) by using the filter tool on the machine list.
+You can list all storage links, though -- block device and partition -- by using the filter tool on the machine list.
 Here's how:

 1. Go to the machine list: